 | Hyper-Aggressive | Uses extreme aggression to create hard-to-defend positions. | May be vulnerable to calm defence and strong counterattacks. |

-| Passive | Plays quietly, trying to avoid risk. | May struggle to create chances and can get squeezed. |
+| Passive | Plays quietly, trying to avoid risk. | May struggle to create chances and can get squeezed off the board. |

-| Swashbuckling | Uses daring, unorthodox tactics to create attacking chances. | May be vulnerable if opponents defend accurately and punish risks. |
+| Swashbuckling | Uses daring, unorthodox tactics to create attacking chances. | May be vulnerable if opponents defend accurately and punish unnecessary risks. |

 | Materialistic Gambiteer | Sacrifices material to create immediate pressure and initiative. | May struggle if opponents return material and reach safe positions. |